sneeves1/sneeves1.github.io/483trees/index.md

 </tr>

 </table>
+Table 2: Table 2 shows the average median household income for each category shown on the capture rate median map for the cities of Baltimore, MD; Portland, OR; and Philadelphia, PA.

 # Conclusion
-After looking at the data, a trend was found that as Falling Fruit capture rate increases per tract percentage-wise, the percentage of Black indigenous People of Color (BIPOC) populations seems to decrease.
-Portland has more fruit trees than Baltimore and  there is a great disparity in capture rate between Baltimore and Portland, as Baltimore has not more than about 25.1% capture rate per census while Portland had some census tracts thats capture-rate overestimated the number of fruit trees.
-While this trend does appear in our findings, these early findings only show a comparison between two cities, so there could also be other circumstantial factors that contribute to the difference in capture rate, which leads into the discussion portion of this poster.
-One possible factor that could contribute to this disparity is the difference in climates.
-Portland’s climate may allow for more fruit trees to grow which might contribute to the fact that Portland’s tree count is much higher than Baltimore’s.
-Another factor that can contribute to the differences in capture rate is that the socio-spatial structure is different for both cities.
-Maryland has one of the highest median household incomes in the United States.
-Oregon has a lower median household income relative to Maryland.
-However, Portland has a higher median household income compared to the rest of Oregon, while Baltimore has a lower median household income compared to the rest of Maryland.
+After looking at the data, a trend across the three cities show that areas that have a Falling Fruit capture rate that were higher than the city-wide median capture tend to have a higher median household income, and lower BIPOC population percentages.
+One exception to this trend is the areas with no fruit tree data in Philadelphia.
+Both categories had no census data to work with so it can be assumed that no one lives in these census tracts.
+Along with no data from the census, aerial photography shows that these areas with no fruit tree data also happen to be areas for industrial purposes, so it would be safe to assume that no one lives in these areas.
+Another exception to this trend is the No fruit Trees average for Portland.
+There was one census tract that had no fruit trees collected by the Portland city government, so there was no data to go off of.
+There were Falling Fruit entries in this area, but no fruit tree inventory data.
+This could mean that this census tract is an area that has not been recorded by the city government of Portland, and will most likely skew the data table in this way.
 Because this study is an ongoing study and this presentation only displays early findings, the next steps are to look at data from other cities that fall within the largest 200 cities in the United States.
-So far, tree inventories from about 15 other cities have been collected.
-One thing that will be changed in this study going further is normalizing the data by looking at tree density per census tract instead of the city-wide count.
+So far, tree inventories from about 15 other cities have been collected for furthur study.